zenorocha/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/wiki/user-guide/using-the-wiki-display-widget.md

 # Using the Wiki Display Widget

-Site content creators can use the  _Wiki Display_ widget to highlight a specific wiki page regardless of whether it is a top level page or a child page.
+Users can use the  _Wiki Display_ widget to highlight a specific wiki page regardless of whether it is a top level page or a child page.
 To use the _Wiki Display_ widget:

 1. Navigate to the site page where the _Wiki_ widget has been deployed.
 1. Click _Add_ &rarr; _Widgets_.